and the calm is deep where the quiet waters flow

 Those memories, Wei Wuxian had kept delicately at bay since waking up in the world of the living again.
 They came unbridled in that sharp and silent second, making him want to claw into his own belly, to once more pluck the skin and eyes from a man’s terrified face.

-No, Wei Wuxian had no wish to meet Lan Xichen again.
+No, Wei Wuxian had no wish to meet Lan Xichen.
+Not ever again.

 “I won’t come with you to the Cloud Recesses,” he declared once he was certain that none of this rage would transpire.
 “Nor will I go where Jiang Cheng wants to take me.”

-Lan Wangji breathed out and said, “Then let me accompany you, wherever you wish to go.”
+Lan Wangji sighed and said, “Then let me accompany you, wherever you wish to go.”

 Why would Lan Wangji want to be with him, to stay with him, if he knew who the soul in Mo Xuanyu’s body belonged to?